kshannn/clinics-near-me/README.md

 _Non-functional requirements_
 * Mobile responsiveness
-    * Achieved via the use of appropriate media breakpoints and flex box
+    * Achieved via the use of appropriate media queries and flex box
 * Performance